emmercm/www/src/blog/_pin-gha-action-digests.md

 ## Drawbacks

-There are few scenarios that co
+There are few scenarios that commit SHA pinning doesn't address, or doesn't address fully:

+- **The repository is already compromised.**

+  Pinning only works if you trust the committed code, but if the code is already malicious, the

 Commit SHA pinning is based around trust that you